airbytehq/airbyte/docs/understanding-airbyte/operations.md

 # Sync Operations

 Airbyte [connections](connections/README.md) support configuring additional transformations that execute after the sync.

-Here is the list and descriptions of possible (and future) operations:
+Useful applications could be:

+- Customized normalization to better fit the requirements of your own business context.
+- Business transformations from a technical data representation into a more logical and business oriented data structure.
+This can facilitate usage by end-users, non-technical, executives for Business Intelligence dashboard and report.
+- Data Quality, performance optimization, alerting and monitoring etc
+- Integration with other tools from your data stack (orchestration, data visualization, etc)

+## Supported Operations

-## dbt transformations
+### dbt transformations

 #### - git repository url:
 A url to a git repository to (shallow) clone the latest dbt project code from.